bensonbanda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner script will the files ownership
 4-empty script will create a hello empty file.
 5-execute script will make a hello executabel.
+6-multiple_permissions script will add execution permission to owner and groups only